There are a wide range of funding opportunities available to facilitate collaboration.

 Knowledge Transfer Partnership facilitates the transfer of academic knowledge and expertise to real life business strategic projects.
 Part funded by Government, the scheme is a unique opportunity for academic and business collaboration.

 The President's Research Scholarships are flagship Cardiff University awards which carry the prestige of association with the University's Chancellor, the Nobel Prize for Medicine (2007) winner, Professor Sir Martin Evans.

-Innovate UK aims to accelerate UK economic growth by stimulating and supporting business-led innovation through a variety of funding opportunities, Innovation Vouchers, SMART and themed competitions.
+Innovate UK aims to accelerate UK economic growth by stimulating and supporting business-led innovation through a variety of funding opportunities, Innovation Vouchers and themed competitions.

 The biggest ever EU Research and Innovation programme with nearly €80 billion of funding available over 7 years (2014 to 2020).
 Horizon 2020 promises more breakthroughs, discoveries and world-firsts by taking great ideas from the lab to the market.

 KESS II is a part funded initiative that supports collaborative research projects between the University and businesses.
 Offering Doctoral, MPhil and Research Masters awards to partners based in the West Wales and the Valleys (WWV) areas of Wales.

 You may be eligible for financial incentives in the form of tax credits to help you access research and development (R&D) services from Cardiff University.